magneticio/vamp.io/content/documentation/api/v0.9.5/api-conditions.md

  Field name    |  Required  | description
  --------------|---|-----------------
- name | yes |  Unique name used to reference the condition from a gateway kind | optional | The resource type.
-Required to [send multiple resources](/documentation/api/v0.9.5/api-reference/#send-multiple-resources) to `/api/v1` condition | yes | Boolean condition statement.
+ name | required |  Unique name used to reference the condition from a gateway kind | optional | The resource type.
+Required to [send multiple resources](/documentation/api/v0.9.5/api-reference/#send-multiple-resources) to `/api/v1` condition | required | Boolean condition statement.
 See [using conditions](/documentation/using-vamp/conditions/) for details on how to create a condition.

 -----------